 - Related: Scandinavia in winter – What to do & where to go

 What is the best itinerary for a winter tour of the Arctic Circle?

 Day 1: Oslo is your first stop.
-Explore some of the cultural highlights, such as the Norske Folkemuseum and the Viking Ship Museum, before departing for the northern fjords.
+Explore some of the cultural highlights, such as the Norske Folkemuseum, before departing for the northern fjords.

 Day 2: After a city break in Oslo, you're now flying up to pretty Tromsø, considered the capital of Arctic Norway.
 Keep your eyes peeled on the sky as Tromsø is prime northern lights spotting territory!